therob3000/comicpress-manager/readme.txt

 * Import your comic in chunks by uploading Zip files of comics or buy uploading only a few at a time to the comics directory
 * Add a [<code>set_time_limit</code>](http://us3.php.net/set_time_limit) command to the top of the plugin
 * Ask your Webost to increase the <code>max_execution_time</code> for your site

+= I'm having another problem =

+Post a detailed description of the problem on the [Lunchbox Funnies ComicPress Support Forum](http://www.lunchboxfunnies.com/forum/viewforum.php?f=7).
+If asked, provide the info given when you click the Show Debug Info link on the left-hand side.

 == License ==